 Camp Hess Kramer (Wilshire Boulevard Temple)

 This project is a powerful demonstration of value creation through strategic adaptive reuse.
-The challenge was to transform a generic, 70,000-square-foot light industrial structure into a dynamic, modern campus for Silicon Valley University, an institute specializing in computer science and engineering.1 The design needed to do more than simply house classrooms; it needed to foster the very collaboration and exchange of ideas that drives innovation.
+The challenge was to transform a generic, 70,000-square-foot light industrial structure into a dynamic, modern campus for Silicon Valley University, an institute specializing in computer science and engineering.
+The design needed to house modern classrooms with the latest IT, while providing a space for student collaboration.

-The key design intervention was the creation of a central, double-height "interior street" that runs through the heart of the building.14 This single, powerful move organized the entire facility—which includes computer labs, a library, an auditorium, and a student lounge—and transformed the building's deep floor plate into a vibrant hub for communication.1 By strategically placing lounge and break areas along this interior street and introducing three large skylights to bring natural light into the core, the design actively encourages interaction and the cross-pollination of ideas outside the formal classroom setting.14
+The key design intervention was the creation of a central, double-height "interior street" that runs through the heart of the building.
+This single move organized the entire facility—which includes computer labs, a library, an auditorium, and a student lounge—and transformed the building's deep floor plate into a vibrant hub for communication.1 By strategically placing lounge and break areas along this interior street and introducing three large skylights to bring natural light into the core, the design actively encourages interaction and the cross-pollination of ideas outside the formal classroom setting.